 Why have a fire alarm company come in and inspect the system?

-Fire tests from Safe Systems are scheduled around your time to have the smallest interruption to your business.
-A qualified technician will come to your facility make a comprehensive list of your devices.
-He will then perform the required tests for each.
+At Safe Systems we schedule fire tests around your time to have the smallest interruption to your business.
+First, a qualified technician will come to your facility make a comprehensive list of your devices.
+Then, he will perform the required tests for each.
 Some are visual inspections while others might involve triggering mass notification devices.
 Like many electronics, fire alarm panels and associated components can degrade over time and can compromise the system’s operation.
 Dust, dirt and damage of fire safety devices are common occurrences that affect the integrity of your fire protection.
 When properly maintained, tested and serviced, your fire alarm system will be running at optimum efficiency.
-After the scheduled test is complete, you will receive a comprehensive report to keep on file.
+Afterwards, you will receive a comprehensive report to keep on file.
 NFPA guidelines specify the intervals between fire alarm tests.
-They can be annual, bi-annual, or another timeframe depending on the equipment at your facility.
+They can be annual, bi-annual, or another time-frame depending on the equipment at your facility.

 Benefits from fire alarm testing: